-During the second quarter of 2014, the Financial Accounting Standards Board ("FASB") issued ASU No. 2014-15, Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
+During the 2014, the Financial Accounting Standards Board ("FASB") issued ASU No. 2014-15, Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
 This update provided U.S. GAAP guidance on management's responsibility in evaluating whether there is substantial doubt about a company's ability to continue as a going concern and about related footnote disclosures.
-Under this standard, we are required to evaluate whether there is substantial doubt about our ability to continue as a going concern each reporting period, including interim periods.
-In evaluating our ability to continue as a going concern, management considered the conditions and events that could raise substantial doubt about our ability to continue as a going concern within 12 months after our financial statements were issued (April 1, 2025).
+Under this standard, we are required to evaluate whether there is substantial doubt about our ability to continue as a going concern, management considered the conditions and events that could raise substantial doubt about our ability to continue as a going concern within 12 months after our financial statements were issued (March 31, 2026).

-Management considered our current financial condition and liquidity sources, including current funds available, forecasted future cash flows and our obligations due before April 1, 2025 and concluded that, without additional funding, we will not have sufficient funds to meet our obligations within one year from the date the consolidated financial statements were issued.
-Without raising additional capital, either via additional advances made pursuant to the SEPA or from other sources, there is substantial doubt about our ability to continue as a going concern through April 1, 2025.
+Management considered our current financial condition and liquidity sources, including current funds available, forecasted future cash flows and our obligations due before March 31, 2026 and concluded that, without additional funding, we will not have sufficient funds to meet our obligations within one year from the date the consolidated financial statements were issued.
+Without raising additional capital, either via additional advances made pursuant to the SEPA or from other sources, there is substantial doubt about our ability to continue as a going concern through March 31, 2026.
 The accompanying consolidated financial statements have been prepared assuming that we will continue as a going concern.
 This basis of presentation contemplates the recovery of our assets and the satisfaction of liabilities in the normal course of business.

-We are subject to a number of risks, including uncertainty related to product development and generation of revenues and positive cash flow from our Digital Healthcare division and a dependence on outside sources of capital.
+We are subject to a number of risks, including uncertainty related to product development and generation of revenues and positive cash flow from our Digital Healthcare Division and a dependence on outside sources of capital.
 The attainment of profitable operations is dependent on future events, including obtaining adequate financing to fulfill our growth and operating activities and generating a level of revenues adequate to support our cost structure.

-As of December 31, 2023, we had cash balances of \$247,222, a working capital deficit of \$1,755,864 and an accumulated deficit of \$42,033,136.
-For the year ended December 31, 2023, we had a net loss of \$1,012,203, which included a gain from the sale of AHP of \$2,674,069 and a gain from the realization of contingent sale consideration receivable related to the sale of AHP of \$1,090,857.
-Loss from continuing operations for the year ended December 31, 2023 was \$3,613,951 and we used cash from operating activities of \$4,144,868.
+As of December 31, 2024, we had cash balances of \$76,241, a working capital deficit of \$3,048,832 and an accumulated deficit of \$48,164,615.
+For the year ended December 31, 2024, we had a net loss of \$6,131,479 and we used cash from operating activities of \$3,494,122.
 We expect to continue to incur net losses and have significant cash outflows for at least the next 12 months.